tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

                | Load |
                +------+
 ~~~~
-{: #bottom-stack title="GIS or VPN label at bottom of label stack."}
+{: #bottom-stack title="G-FAS or VPN label at bottom of label stack."}

-> In some cases, the position of the GIS may not be at a fixed position
+> In some cases, the position of the G-FAS may not be at a fixed position
 in the MPLS label header.
-In this case, the GIS label can show up in any
+In this case, the G-FAS label can show up in any
 position in the MPLS label stack.
 To enable a transit router to identify
-the position of the GIS label, a special purpose label (ideally a base
+the position of the G-FAS label, a special purpose label
-special purpose label (bSPL)) can be used to indicate the presence of a GIS
+can be used to indicate the presence of a G-FAS
-in the MPLS label stack. {{?I-D.kompella-mpls-mspl4fa}}
-proposes a new bSPL called Forwarding Actions Identifier (FAI) that is assigned
-to alert of the presence of multiple actions and action data (including the
-presence of the GIS).
-The NRP ingress boundary node, in
-this case, imposes two labels: the FAI label and a forwarding actions label that includes the GIS
-to identify the Slice-Flow Aggregate packets as shown in
+in the MPLS label stack as shown in {{sli-sl}}.
-{{sli-sl}}.

-> {{?I-D.decraene-mpls-slid-encoded-entropy-label-id}} also proposes to repurpose
-the ELI/EL {{!RFC6790}} to carry the Slice Identifier in order to minimize the
-size of the MPLS stack and ease incremental deployment.

 ~~~~
-     SR Adj-SID:          GIS: 1001
+     SR Adj-SID:          G-FAS: 1001
         9012: P1-P2
         9023: P2-PE2